dcantu96/rails-api-template/README.md

 # rails-api-template
 A simple rails-api template to get up and running with a rails + doorkeeper + devise + rspec

-To run this simply download and do the following in a terminal `rails new yout-app-name-api -m ~/api-template.rb --api`
+To run this simply download and do the following in a terminal
+`rails new your-app-name-api -m ~/api-template.rb --api`

-I also have a file that sets the following commands by default `-d postgresql`
+I also have a file that sets the following commands by default
+`-d postgresql`
 `--skip-test` Because I install rspec in the template